servo/servo.org/_posts/2024-08-27-building-browser.md

 Some features are crucial to the browser but not visible to users.
 Multi-process architecture and sandboxing belong to this category.
-Both of these are implemented in Servo to some extent, but are not enabled by default <!-- is this true for both? i know it’s true for multiprocess, but what about sandboxing? -->.
+Both of these are implemented in Servo to some extent, but only on Linux and macOS right now, and neither of the features are enabled by default.
-They also only support Linux and macOS for now <!-- is this true for both? i know it’s true for sandboxing, but what about multiprocess? -->.

 We would like to improve these features and validate them in CI workflows.
 In the meantime, we are looking for people who can extend our sandbox to Windows via [Named Pipes](https://learn.microsoft.com/en-us/windows/win32/ipc/named-pipes) and [AppContainer Isolation](https://learn.microsoft.com/en-us/windows/win32/secauthz/appcontainer-isolation).